Talks

 THE WAR PLAY DILEMMA: WHAT THE PROBLEM & WHAT PARENTS & TEACHERS CAN DO ABOUT IT

-War play seems to have a special appeal to many children, especially boys.
+Play that focuses on violent themes and behavior seems to have a special appeal to many children, especially boys.
 Adults often worry about the impact this play has on children’s developing behavior and ideas about violence.
-Based Dr. Levin’s work for her book, The War Play Dilemma, this session looks at why the play is so appealing to children, how the barrage of violence in contemporary media and the real world affects war play, and what parents and teachers can do to meet children’s needs and influence the lessons children learn about violence.
+Based Dr. Levin’s work for her books, The War Play Dilemma, Teaching Young Children in Violent Times and Beyond Remote-Controlled Childhood, this session looks at why the play is so appealing to children and how the barrage of violence in contemporary media and the real world affects play with violence.
+It provides parents and teachers with strategies for meeting children’s needs and influencing the lessons children learn about violence and conflict resolution.
 It helps participants work on connecting the content of the session to their own experiences with children’s war play.

 PROBLEM SOLVING DEFICIT DISORDER: HOW CHILDREN GET IT AND WHAT TO DO ABOUT IT